krijnsent/crypto_vba/readme.md

 Import the .bas files you need or simply take the sample Excel file.
 In the modules you'll find some examples how to use the code.
 Feel free to create an issue if things don't work for you.

 # ToDo
+- Improve all code for better testing, following the example of Binance, Bitfinex and Bittrex
+- Better testing, automated testing of all exchanges with the test suite
 - Expand the XLSM file with working examples
-- Better testing, automated testing of all exchanges with the test suite
 - Later: place/cancel orders
 - Better error handling